Chevrotain/chevrotain/packages/chevrotain/docs/guide/resolving_lexer_errors.md

 ## Complement Sets cannot be automatically optimized

-The Chevrotain Lexer performs optimizations by filtering the potential token matchs using the next [charCode][mdn_char_code] to be consumed.
+The Chevrotain Lexer performs optimizations by filtering the potential token matches using the next [charCode][mdn_char_code] about to be consumed.
-To apply this optimization the first possible charCodes for **every** TokenType must be identified.
+To apply this optimization the first possible charCodes for **every** TokenType must be known in advance.

-When a TokenType pattern uses a regExp complement Set as a potential **first** character the optimization is skipped as translating a complement set to a regular set requires too many cpu cycles during the Lexer's initialization.
+When a TokenType pattern uses a regExp complement set as a potential **first** character the optimization is skipped as translating a complement set to a regular set is fairly costly during the Lexer's initialization.

 For example an XML Text is defined by **everything** except a closing tag.